Surya-Interviews/Interview/Android.md

 ### Constraints

 - You must submit an Android Studio project and a signed APK (a self signed APK is fine).
-- Your code must be written using the Android SDK in Java or Kotlin (preferred), targeting API level 22 or later (`minSdkVersion` must be no higher than 21).
+- Your code must be written using the Android SDK in Kotlin, targeting API level 29 or later (`minSdkVersion` must be no higher than 21).
+- You must use the [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/).
 - You may use any libraries of your choice.
 - You must provide instructions on how to build and run your code.
 - The app must work in both portrait and landscape orientations.